 - submit a roommate request

-- Please note students may only submit one roommate request.
-To request a roommate, both students must have a completed Campus Housing Preference Form, be in the same application period (fall/winter or fall/spring) and have the same reported gender as themselves.
+- Students may only submit one roommate request.
+To request a roommate, both students must have a completed Campus Housing Preference Form, be in the same application period (fall/winter or fall/spring) and have the same reported gender .
 Students in an LLC may not request specific roommates.

 We understand you may have a group of friends you want to live with as you begin your journey together as Warriors.
 While we wish we could offer the option to select more than one roommate, our system is set up to provide you with the opportunity to submit one roommate request.
 We are dedicated to providing equal opportunity to all students who have applied to residence to have a chance to live in any of our residence types.

 WE ARE A GROUP OF 3 – HOW CAN WE PLACED IN A SUITE TOGETHER?